If you have a question let us know, and we’ll answer it!

 Q: Where do I park on the day?

-A: As Puddingmoor, the road next to the lido, will be closed to traffic during the event we have again organised car parking for competitors and spectators at nearby Sir John Leman High School.
+A: As Puddingmoor, the road next to the Lido, will be closed to traffic during the event we hope to organise car parking for competitors and spectators nearby, but otherwise there are lots of local car parks.
 Please click here to go to the Competitor Briefing page for more details.

 Q: Can I bring my friends and family along to watch and cheer me along?